Mandaris-LLC/react-native-navigation-full-circle/README.md

   };
   constructor(props) {
     super(props);
+    // if you want to listen on navigator events, set this up this.props.navigator.setOnNavigatorEvent(this.onNavigatorEvent.bind(this));
   }
   onNavigatorEvent(event) { // this is the onPress handler for the two buttons together
     if (event.id == 'edit') { // this is the same id field from the static navigatorButtons definition